-Stephanie is a PhD candidate in the Clinical and Research Psychology Program at Concordia University and a therapist at Connecte Montreal Psychology Group.
-She is currently completing her doctoral dissertation aiming to further the neurobiological understanding of eating disorder symptoms.
-Stephanie has completed her clinical training which has included working at the Eating Disorders Program and at the Psychosis Program at the Douglas Institute as well as at the Cognitive-Behavioural Therapy Unit at the McGill University Health Centre.
-She recently completed her predoctoral psychology internship at the Centre for Addiction in Mental Health (Toronto) in the Borderline Personality Disorder Clinic and the Mood and Anxiety Ambulatory Services.
-Through her diverse clinical training, Stephanie acquired skills and interest in working with adults struggling with a variety of anxiety disorders, OCD, borderline personality disorder, trauma, eating disorders, psychosis-related disorders, depression, and general interpersonal and emotional difficulties.
+Dr. Stephanie Gallant is a clinical psychologist at Connecte Montreal Psychology Group and a member of the Order of Psychologists of Quebec.
+She received her Ph.D. from the Clinical and Research Psychology program at Concordia University.
+Her doctoral research aimed to further the neurobiological understanding of eating disorder symptoms.
+Stephanie’s clinical training has included working at the Eating Disorders Program and at the Psychosis Program at the Douglas Institute as well as at the Cognitive-Behavioural Therapy Unit at the McGill University Health Centre.
+She completed her predoctoral psychology internship at the Centre for Addiction in Mental Health (Toronto) in the Borderline Personality Disorder Clinic and the Mood and Anxiety Ambulatory Services.
+Through her diverse clinical training, Stephanie acquired skills and interest in working with adults struggling with eating disorders, anxiety, OCD, and general interpersonal and emotional difficulties.

-Stephanie is passionate about psychology and the use of evidence-based treatments to improve her client’s general well-being.
+Stephanie relies on evidence-based treatments to empower her clients to improve their general well-being.
 She has expertise in several therapies including Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, and mindfulness-based therapies and she enjoys integrating these approaches based on her client’s struggles, personal goals, and styles.
-Stephanie’s genuine love for psychology motivates her to stay up to date on new developments in psychology research and to integrate new findings into her continuously evolving practice.
+Stephanie’s therapeutic style is best described as warm, collaborative, and engaged.